 For Jaime Mestres, fashion has been the family business for multiple generations.
 Inspired by the work of her father and grandfather, she pursued a career in the fashion industry, ultimately earning a PhD from the Department of Textile and Apparel Management (TAM) at Mizzou.
-Today, she works as an academic advisor and instructor for TAM, helping students achieve their career goals in the fashion industry.
+Today, she works as an Assistant Teaching Professor and Director of Undergraduate Studies for TAM, helping students achieve their career goals in the fashion industry.

 Dr. Mestres grew up in South City, St. Louis, where both her father and grandfather worked in visual merchandising for the city’s busy Garment District.
 In the middle of the 20th century, St. Louis was a well-known center of fashion innovation and manufacturing, and it played a significant role in the development of junior apparel as a category of clothing.
 Motivated by this St. Louis history, Dr. Mestres initially obtained a degree in Fashion Merchandising from Fontbonne University, and at the encouragement of a faculty mentor, she came to Mizzou to pursue graduate work in Textile and Apparel Management.
 During her graduate studies, Dr. Mestres was able to investigate the evolution of the junior apparel industry further with a master’s thesis and doctoral dissertation on the topic.